SherG/perpetual-elm/exampleSite/content/_index.md

 ---
 # Fast funding for small business

-## Whether you're solving for an emergency or an opportunity, we help you  by get the best funding deal.
+## Whether you're solving an emergency or moving on a  big opportunity, we help you  by get the best funding deal _fast_.
 Up to $2 million available.